‘The Little Mermaid – A Musical Adventure’ at Disney’s Hollywood Studios

 The Little Mermaid – A Musical Adventure is a stage show at Disney’s Hollywood Studios.
-It replaces the former stage show, Voyage of the Little Mermaid, which originally opened at the same location in 1992.
-This attraction opened on May 27, 2025.
+This attraction opened on May 27, 2025, replacing the former stage show, Voyage of the Little Mermaid, which originally opened at the same location in 1992.
+Below, we’ll discuss details for seeing the stage show on your next visit to the park.

 Watch as Ariel follows her dreams to be part of the human world.
 This little mermaid’s adventure is brimming with familiar moments—like encounters with King Triton and Ursula—and stirring scenes.